Police: 22-year-old drunk driver crashes into 36 cars in NJ

-HOBOKEN, New Jersey (WABC) --A 22-year-old man is in police custody after allegedly smashing into 36 parked cars while driving drunk early Wednesday.
+HOBOKEN, New Jersey (WABC) --A 22-year-old man is in police custody after allegedly smashing into at least 36 parked cars while driving drunk early Wednesday.

 The Hoboken Police Department responded to the scene after receiving several calls just after 1 a.m. about a driver in a white 2010 Honda heading north on Bloomfield Street.